rl-institut/tier_spatial_planning/README.md

 5. **Run the Application:**
    - Execute `run.py` to start the application.
 This script uses Uvicorn to run the app.
    - Once running, the web application should be accessible at [http://localhost:40000](http://localhost:40000).
+6. **Downloading Weather Data:**
-   - When the app is executed for the first time, it automatically creates all necessary database tables and initiates the process of importing weather data into the database.
-This import process usually takes several minutes, potentially up to half an hour.
+   When the app is executed for the first time, it automatically creates all necessary database tables and initiates the process of downloading and importing weather data into the database.
+"This download and import process usually takes a few hours, mainly due to the time spent waiting for https://cds.climate.copernicus.eu/api/v2 to process the request.
 During this time, please refrain from interrupting the process to ensure a complete and successful setup.
+(If an SQL dump file is provided under /fastapi_app/data/weather.sql, it will be imported and the need for downloading is eliminated.
+This process only takes a few minutes.)

 ---
 # Create Example Project
    Upon startup, a user account with the username `default_example` is created, using the password specified in the Docker secret `example_user_account.txt`.
 Please log into this account and create a project.
 The first project created under this account will be used as the default example for other users.